- 5 pounds chicken wings, separated at joints, and wing tips reserved for stock

-Place the chicken in a 1-gallon resealable plastic food storage bag.
-In a medium bowl, combine the orange juice, the lime juice, the buttermilk, garlic, 1 tablespoon of the Southwest Essence and the kosher salt.
+Place the chicken in a 1-gallon re-sealable plastic food storage bag.
+In a medium bowl, combine the lemon juice, water, kosher salt, Bloody Mary Mix, and pepper vodka.
 Mix well to combine and pour over the chicken in the bag.
-Seal the bag and refrigerate overnight, or at least 12 hours, turning the bag occasionally to ensure even marinating.
+Seal the bag and refrigerate for at least 2 and up to 4 hours, turning the bag occasionally to ensure even marinating.

 Preheat the oven to 200 degrees F.

 Set a large, 6-quart cast iron Dutch oven over medium-high heat with 3-quarts of vegetable oil.
 Heat the oil to 350 degrees F using a frying thermometer to gauge the temperature of the oil.
 Remove the chicken from the refrigerator, drain through a colander, and set aside until ready to fry.